 Remember, though, that not all fines are that low per sign (we are basically talking best-case scenario).

 Where to Put the Real Estate Bandit Signs

 Similar to digital marketing, you want to use as much traffic as possible to increase your chances of converting it into deals.

-For bandit signs in the offline world, this means you would need to put them in areas where there is heavy traffic and at busy intersections.
+For bandit signs in the offline world, you would need to put them in areas with heavy traffic and busy intersections.

-The more area you cover with them in strategic spots, the higher your chances of converting this ‘offline traffic’, but also the higher your chances of getting fined.
+The more area you cover with them in strategic spots, the higher your chances of converting this ‘offline traffic and the higher your chances of getting fined.

-An additional tactic is using only a phone number dedicated to this real estate bandit sign campaign.
+Another tactic is using only a phone number for this real estate bandit sign campaign.

-This can be done with an online phone number such as for example Google Voice, so it would be difficult for authorities to track you.
+This can be done with an online phone number such as Google Voice, so it would be difficult for authorities to track you.